Open Debate, Open Society, and Secret Societies

 by Dovid Katz

 The original discussion of 3 and 4 November 2011 is available here.
-A full English translation is available here.
+A full English translation is appended below and is also available as PDF.

 Why on earth a group opposed to the new far-right trends sweeping swaths of Eastern Europe thinks that the way to combat these trends is with a “Secret Group” is a curiosity in and itself.